Let’s talk about you.

 3. Your Lifestyle

-You and what you do — occupation, finances, habits, hobbies, and travel.
+You and what you do — finances, habits, hobbies, and travel.

 In regards to habits, we’re talking specifically about tobacco and alcohol.
 We’re not here to remind you of the dangers of smoking or drinking excessively.
 We all know that there are a lot of risks involved with each of those habits.

 Most hobbies are fun and safe.
 Others, not so much.
-Are you an avid deep diver or recreational pilot?
+Are you an avid deep diver?
 Do you race cars or rock climb outdoors?
 Those are high risk hobbies and might make it harder to get an affordable life insurance policy.

 Similarly, foreign travel itself isn’t bad, but if you travel to a country that is in the middle of a war, you’ll have to find an insurer that writes life insurance policies specifically for high-risk travel.